Copyright

 1. Introduction

-Edzyte respects the intellectual property rights of others and is committed to protecting the copyrights of all original content it creates, hosts, and uses on its website and digital platforms.
-This policy outlines the legal framework for the use of copyrighted material in an educational context in India, referencing the Copyright Act, 1957.
+Edzyte respects the intellectual property rights of others and is committed to protecting original content hosted on our Platform.
+This policy outlines the legal framework for copyrighted material in an educational context in India, referencing the Copyright Act, 1957.
 All users, including students, teachers, and partners, must comply with this policy.

 2. Policy goals

-- Protection of original content: To safeguard all educational materials, software, and other creative content owned by Edzyte from unauthorized reproduction and distribution.
+• Protection of original content: To safeguard all educational materials, software, and creative summaries owned by Edzyte from unauthorized reproduction.

-- Respect for third-party copyrights: To ensure Edzyte's users and staff respect the intellectual property rights of third parties and adhere to the "fair dealing" provisions under Indian copyright law.
+• Respect for third-party copyrights: To ensure staff and users adhere to the "fair dealing" provisions under Indian law.

-- Fair use for educational purposes: To provide clear guidelines for the use of limited portions of copyrighted material for educational and research purposes, as permitted by Section 52 of the Copyright Act, 1957.
+• Fair Use Clarity: To provide guidelines for the use of limited portions of copyrighted material for educational and research purposes under Section 52 of the Copyright Act.

 3. Ownership of content

-- Edzyte's content: All original literary, artistic, musical, and dramatic works, as well as cinematograph films, software, databases, and other educational materials created by Edzyte, are the exclusive intellectual property of Edzyte.
+• Edzyte's content: All original literary works, graphics, lesson summaries, databases, and software created by Edzyte are the exclusive intellectual property of Edzyte.

-- Third-party content: Any material licensed from third parties (e.g., publishers, content creators) remains the intellectual property of its original owner.
-Edzyte's usage is governed by specific licensing agreements, and this policy does not grant any user the right to reproduce or redistribute such third-party material.
+• Third-party content: Material licensed from third parties remains the property of its original owner.
+Edzyte’s usage is governed by specific licenses; this policy does not grant users the right to redistribute such material.

 4. Fair dealing for educational purposes (Section 52, Indian Copyright Act, 1957)

-- Inclusion in course packs: Creating course packs containing reasonable excerpts from published literary or dramatic works for instructional use, as affirmed in the Rameshwari Photocopy Service case.
+• Course Materials: Inclusion of reasonable excerpts in digital course packs for non-commercial instructional use, as affirmed in the Rameshwari Photocopy Service case.

 5. Prohibited activities

-- Commercial exploitation: Using any content from Edzyte for commercial purposes or financial gain without explicit written permission.
+• Commercial exploitation: Using Edzyte content for financial gain without written permission.

-- Plagiarism: Presenting someone else's work, in whole or in part, as your own without proper attribution.
+• Plagiarism: Presenting the work of others as your own without proper attribution.

 6. Procedure for reporting copyright infringement

-If you believe that any content on Edzyte infringes upon your copyright, you may submit a formal complaint to our designated Copyright Officer with the following information:
+If you believe content on Edzyte infringes your copyright, please submit a formal complaint to our Copyright Officer including:

-- The exact URL or location of the infringing content on the Edzyte platform.
+• The specific URL or location of the infringing content.

 8. Consequences of infringement